Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Durability 4.2 Held shape well through repeated sit/sleep cycles
+Durability 4.2 Kept its shape through repeated sit-and-sleep cycles

-Value 4.4 Strong utility per dollar for a sleeper-focused sofa
+Value 4.4 Strong everyday and guest utility for the footprint

 Our Testing Experience